Sheds and garages

 Consumers must be aware of their responsibilities when constructing a shed or garage.

-Where retailers suggest a consumer becomes an owner-builder, the owner-builder will be required to adhere to certain obligations under the Building Act 1993 and Building Interim Regulations 2017, particularly when selling their property.
+Where retailers suggest a consumer becomes an owner-builder, the owner-builder will be required to adhere to certain obligations under the Building Act 1993 and the Building Regulations 2018, particularly when selling their property.

 If an owner-built shed or garage is sold within six and half years of the domestic building work being completed (i.e. from the date of your occupancy permit or certificate of final inspection), a defects report by a prescribed building practitioner is required.